-Using Herbin Blotter Paper
+Using Jacques Herbin Blotter Paper

 Blotting paper is one of those tools that you'll likely never have heard about unless you're into fountain pens.
 For many beginners, blotting paper can be one of those tools that can change your writing life, opening up your world!